-As you know, when you activate a version of Windows operating system by entering a product key, the product key is usually saved in the Registry but it can’t be easily viewed as it’s encrypted for security reasons.
+As you know, when you activate a version of the Windows operating system by entering a product key, the product key is usually saved in the Registry, but it can’t be easily viewed as it’s encrypted for security reasons.

-There are several tools out there to view, recover and backup product keys saved the Registry but these tools can’t retrieve product keys from backup files saved in Windows.old folder, meaning these tools good to recover product keys only from a live Windows system.
+There are several tools out there to view, recover, and backup product keys saved the Registry, but these tools can’t retrieve product keys from backup files saved in Windows.old folder, meaning these tools are useful to recover product keys only from a live Windows system.

 To recover the product key from Windows.old folder, please follow the given below instructions.

 Step 1: Visit this page of GitHub and download the latest version of ShowKeyPlus software.
-It’s a portable utility designed to help you recover Windows product key and more importantly, is a free software.
+It’s a portable utility designed to help you recover Windows product key and, more importantly, is free software.